DeCharlene Williams: Beauty Salon Business

 In 1983 Williams founded the Central Area Chamber of Commerce to focus on assisting local Black business owners with challenges such as being denied loans that could help them save or grow their businesses.
 The organization was run out of the same brick building that is home to Williams' salon business.
 Through the chamber, Williams pursued a passion of educating her community and encouraging they become involved in city planning and development.
 In this capacity, Williams published a Black business directory, a calendar of community events, assisted in the founding of a local newspaper, and stepped further into the political activism sphere.

 In the early twenty-first century, the Central District began gentrifying and many Black owned businesses began to disappear from the neighborhood, often times being replaced by apartment buildings.
 Williams attributed the departure of Black businesses to rising rents, and believed that property ownership was a major contributor to her long-lasting success.
 Real estate developers sought to buy Williams' E Madison property from her, but she remained adamant the business and property remain in the family.
 Williams was disheartened and angered to learn in 2018 that developers had purchased the plot of land available adjacent to her business on the corner of 21st and Madison, and that a multi-story complex would be built to overshadow her humble building.
 At the time of her death, Seattle residents who had grown up in the Central District saw DeCharlene's Salon as a last bastion that remained of the mid-century golden age of Black owned small businesses.

 Before her death, Williams reportedly had hopes to open a beauty school.
 Media artifacts of Williams' contributions to Seattle have been preserved by the Museum of History & Industry which has also hosted events in her honor.
+Williams' daughter Rita Green donated the DeCharlene Williams Legacy Collection to the Black Heritage Society of Washington State, Seattle, WA.
+The collection contains photographs, documents, ephemera, and film that are held in public trust.